devdattapatilll/MoneyOS/README.md

 ## Problem

 Millions of users in India transact via UPI daily, but most have no visibility into their spending patterns.
-Bank statements are static PDFs or CSV dumps that offer no insights.
+Bank statements are static CSV dumps that offer no insights.
 Users struggle to identify where their money is going, recurring subscriptions draining their accounts, overuse of BNPL services, food delivery expenses, and overall financial wellness.

 ## Solution

 MoneyOS transforms raw UPI and bank statements into actionable financial intelligence without requiring AI or OCR.
-It provides automatic transaction categorization into 14 categories, financial leak detection for subscriptions and BNPL usage, a wellness score from 0-100, personalized recommendations with estimated savings, and visual analytics with interactive charts.
+It provides automatic transaction categorization into 60+ categories, financial leak detection for subscriptions and BNPL usage, a wellness score from 0-100, personalized recommendations with estimated savings, and visual analytics with interactive charts.

 ## Architecture